 Tilly death do us part: ‘Star Trek: Discovery’ S2E5 recap

 Star Trek: Discovery doubled down in the middle of its second season with an ambitious episode seeking to tie threads together and take care of unfinished business.
-Instead, it does the exact opposite – and the fans were left holding the pieces.
+Instead, it does the exact opposite – and fans are left holding the pieces.

 To say Discovery has its hands full with this half-century legacy is an understatement.
 CBS is juggling high demands from a core fandom while introducing a new generation of Trekkies in the Netflix era.
 All they needed to do was hire some diehard fans of the canon with talent & experience to head things up and dig right in, right?
 That appears to have been easier said than done.

 Watching season two of Discovery has been like riding a bike for the first time without training wheels: going too fast or too slow, swerving left & right, overcorrecting, not able to lock in that sweet spot.
 I guess you can admire the pluck, design, and special effects.

-Some more successful ST:D episodes such as “New Eden” have seen a return to a more familiar Trekian framework of storytelling.
+Some more successful ST:D episodes such as “New Eden” have seen a return to a more familiar Trekian framework of episodic storytelling.
 But the series continues to muddle contentious ideas alongside the real-world minutiae of Discovery’s turbulent production cycle, which has seen three showrunners before completing two seasons.

 Lacking actual character motivation?
 Just shove in an elegy!

 Leaving aside the episode’s inauspicious title, “Saint of Imperfection” can’t even get off the ground before Michael, sprinting to save Tilly, entropies mid-stride into a slow-motion reflective voiceover meditation on hope & duty (or something).
 It’s meant to be poignant af, but serves only to bore while delaying resolution to ep.
 4’s cliffhanger.

-When exactly did Burnham and Tilly become besties – was it perhaps during their whopping three private conversations?
+When exactly did Burnham & Tilly become besties – was it perhaps during their whopping three private conversations?
 Why are we reminiscing for so long on a quick jaunt down to engineering?
 We’re only two minutes in, Michael & I are out of breath, and the popcorn ain’t even ready yet.

 Lurching between boredom & confusion